rreece/rreece.github.io/outline-of-philosophy/human-condition.md

     you should try accept it and cast the anxiety aside.
 -   We don't control what happens; we control how we respond.

->   What should we do then?
-Make the best use of what is in our power,
+>   What are we to do, then?
+To make the best of what lies within our
->   and treat the rest in accordance with its nature.
+>   power, and deal with everything else as it comes.

 --Epictetus, *Discourses*, 1.1.17